JackJohnsonGH/project_vb_01/README.md

 WHEN I click on pause/play
 THEN the song stops/starts as requested
 WHEN I click on 'choose another mood'
-THEN I am taken back to the selction of moods
+THEN I am taken back to the selection of moods

 This will be a webpage that allows users to pick from a series of moods displayed on the home page.
 There will also be an option to pick a random mood.